 Tip: Don’t forget to pick up some groceries on your way into the resort.

 As the name implies, the Sandestin Golf and Beach Resort sits on a beach blanketed with 26 miles of powder-soft, sugar- white sand beach.
 The sand is primarily composed of quartz which means it’s cool on the feet because it doesn’t retain heat.
+I love going to the beach.
+Being able to wear your most comfortable clothing as you roam around the beach is my favourite thing to do.
+Before, I used to wear jeans on the beach, which everyone knows is a nightmare.
+My life changed when I was recommended to look into something like jogger pants women in Australia.
+So comfortable.

 Living in Florida for too many years to count, I’ve dipped my toes in many beaches and there’s nothing worse than stepping onto sand and burning your feet!
 Rest assured, your little tootsies will feel as though they’re being pampered rather than tortured when walking the Sandestin beach.